Tania Winstanley (E-RYT 500)

 In 2007, she started to practice yoga and after 5 years (in 2012) she completed her first yoga teacher training (RYT 200) with Lance Schuler in Shanghai, China.
 Then she moved to Koh Samui where Susu completed her second training (RYT 300) with Michel Besnard.
 Susu fall in love with Ashtanga Yoga and started to practice Mysore style (self-practice) at 6:30 am every morning, six times per week.
 In 2015 she travelled to India to study Ashtanga Yoga and Sanskrit at Shri K.Pattabhi Jois Ashtanga Yoga Institute (KPJAYI) with Sharathji.
 After her studies in India she understood that Yoga is not only Asana but it is also your life (Yama and Niyama) and that Asana practice help us to steady our mind and stabilize the body.
 We must practice for a long time to achieve the blissful state Samadhi.
 She says: "I surrender to my guru Sharathji.
 The more I practice, the more stamina I get."

-Philosophy and Meditation teacher
+Pranayama, Anatomy, Asana and Meditation teacher

 Manfred Suppan (E-RYT 200, RYT 500)